 Too many American MRFs relied on selling their output to brokers who, likely as not, shipped everything to China.
 Then, in 2019, China stopped accepting most of the world’s recycling.
 The Chinese crackdown sent the entire recycling industry into turmoil.
 Years before that, it had so eagerly collected recyclables that they priced American companies out of the market.

 Nevertheless, there have always been American markets for the materials that recycling facilities collect and sort.
 These buyers process it further.
 For example, some of them clean plastic and shred it to make raw materials for manufacturing new bottles, polyester, and other products.

 Much of the public would like to buy recycled products.
 As more American companies arise to make them or process materials for them, the value of all those bales of recyclables will increase.
 The current crisis in recycling will pass.

 20lb Copy Paper, 8.5 x 11, 1 Ream,

 Outerknown 100% Recycled Polyester Nomadic Volley Swim Trunk

-Trex Outdoor Furniture Yacht Club Side Table, 21-Inch by 18-Inch, Classic White
+Trex Outdoor Furniture Cape Cod Round 18-Inch Side Table, Classic White

 About the pictures: Unless otherwise noted, I took the pictures.
 Greensboro contracts with a commercial company, which did not allow me to take pictures.
 The city of High Point operates its own MRF.
 I did not take pictures of the old system.
 I also visited the MRF in Bowling Green, Ohio, which is operated by a non-profit corporation.